 You should decide to participate in Summer College only if you are committed to maintaining the highest academic and social standards.

-Summer College has established rules that you’ll need to know and follow.
+Summer College has established rules that you'll need to know and follow.
 Our rules of conduct, set forth in the Summer College House Rules and the Summer College Academic Code of Conduct, are designed to promote safety, academic integrity, consideration of the rights of others, and maintaining a quality of life conducive to learning.
-The Summer College House Rules also reflect municipal, state, and federal laws.
-Finally, Summer College students are also subject to other Cornell University policies and procedures, including the Cornell University Campus Code of Conduct and Cornell University Policy 6.4: Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct.
+Summer College students are also responsible for complying with all other Cornell University rules, regulations, policies, and procedures contained in official university publications and announcements that may be issued from time to time, including the Cornell University Campus Code of Conduct and Cornell University Policy 6.4: Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct, as well as all local, state, and federal laws.

 Summer College requires that students and their parent or guardian agree to abide by the Summer College House Rules and the Summer College Academic Code of Conduct prior to arriving on campus.